Murkrow02/Unibo/Secondo Anno/Reti di calcolatori/Reti di calcolatori/Formule utili.md

 Questi simboli rappresentano gli effettivi "bit" o "bit multipli" (in caso di QPSK) riusciamo a trasmettere ogni secondo sul canale
 #### Tabella
 ![[Pasted image 20240126110331.png]]

+### DECIMAL TO HEX
+Step-1: First, divide the given number by 16.

+Step-2: The remainder left here, will produce the hex value.

+Step-3: Take the quotient from above and repeat steps 1-3 till quotient becomes 0.

+Step-4: Write all the remainders in reverse order.
+This will be the Hexadecimal converted value.